RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's possible to create a symlink instead, and in this case only the symlink needs to have the .ps3dir extension.

-Here's how to do it on Linux:
+Here's how to do it on Linux and macOS:
 ```
 cd ~/ROMs
 ln -s ~/games/PS3/Gran\ Turismo\ 5 Gran\ Turismo\ 5.ps3dir